Before we get started on raising your score, there are a couple of things you should know about your credit score.

 Whether it’s with Credit Karma or someone else, keeping a close eye on your credit is essential.
 Credit monitoring can help alert you to important changes in your credit report, so that you can check for suspicious activity.

 Fraudulent activity can weigh down what could be an otherwise good credit score, so it’s important to dispute any details you identify as inaccurate.
-If the credit reference agency rules in your favour, the fraudulent activity will be removed from your credit report, which can help raise your credit scores.
+If the credit reference agency rules in your favour, the fraudulent activity will be removed from your credit report, which could help raise your credit scores.

 3. Figure out how much money you owe